Ever felt unsure about how your Boston fares during the winter, cold weather…

 Talk with your veterinarian about physical therapy and other safe, natural methods for improving your Boston’s comfort and mobility during cold weather.

 At home, have a thick, soft, non-toxic bed for your Boston Terrier in a warm room for naps and for bedtime.
 Check my best dog beds guide to choose the right one according to your dog’s needs.
-Don’t forget about the blanket!
+Don’t forget about a warm blanket like this one!

 Keeping your Boston on a leash is a great safety measure (like I mentioned in #4 – Keep Your Dog Well-Exercised section above).